iverberk/argocd-secure-app-plugin/README.md

 app/helm-app-2        # A Helm chart to deploy app 2 (contains Chart.yaml and potentially a values.yaml)
 app/helm-app-2/values # Additional Helm values for app 2
 app/manifests         # Plain Kubernetes manifests
+app/kustomize         # Kustomize files (include at least a `kustomization.yaml`)
 app/secrets           # Encrypted Kubernetes manifests
 ```

 ### SOPS Decryption

-The plugin scans each YAML file for a top-level key called 'sops'.
+For Helm and plain manifests, the plugin scans each YAML file for a top-level key called 'sops'.
 If it finds this key, it will automatically decrypt the file with SOPS.

+For Kustomize, we recommend using the [`kustomize-sops`](https://github.com/viaduct-ai/kustomize-sops/) generator to decrypt secrets.
+An example can be found in [`test/kustomize-with-generator`](./test/kustomize-with-generator).

 ### Helm

 Each source directory is checked for the existence of a `Chart.yaml` file.
 If the chart file exists, the source is treated as a Helm chart.
 By default, the `values.yaml` file in the same directory (if it exists) is loaded and automatically decrypted.
 Additional (encrypted) Helm values can be placed in a subdirectory called `values`.
 They will be added to the Helm command in _lexicographic_ order, keep this in mind if you want to override values.

+### Kustomize

+Each source directory is checked for the existence of a `kustomization.yaml`.
+If this file exists, the source is treated as a kustomize folder.
+Decryption of SOPS secret is happening implicitly in this plugin if you use a [`kustomize-sops`](https://github.com/viaduct-ai/kustomize-sops/) generator.

 ### Manifests